fedepujol/nvim/README.md

 #### Install a new Pluggin

-To install new pluggins you have to do 2 things: 1.
-Add the new pluggin in the `manager.lua` 2.
-Re-start neovim 3.
-Run the following command:
+To install new pluggins you have to do 3 things:

+1. Add the new pluggin in the `manager.lua`

+2. Re-start Neovim

+3. Run the following command:

         :PaqInstall name-of-pluggin-to-install

 #### Remove/Uninstall a pluggin